Winckley Square and Gardens History

 Winckley Square residents

 Very soon the square became home to many influential families.
 Co-owners of Horrockses, the Millers, lived on the square as well as judges, the Addisons, and Dr Rigby and his suffragette wife Edith Rigby.
-As well as its influential residents, Winckley Square also played a major cultural and educational role in the city, providing schools, colleges, and housing Preston's first public museum.
+As well as its influential residents, Winckley Square also played a major cultural and educational role in the city by providing schools and colleges, and housing Preston's first public museum.

 One of the schools on Winckley Square, Preston Catholic College, opened in 1865 and closed in 1978, merging with Winckley Square Convent School and Larkhill Convent Grammar to form Cardinal Newman College.

 Winckley Square Convent School was merged from three convent schools in 1875 and was located at number 23 Winckley Square.
 Number 23 was also the former house of Thomas Batty Addison, once the Recorder of Preston.
 As the school grew, it reached a peak of 850 pupils in 1962 and filled the whole block between the streets of East Cliff and Garden Street.
-The school closed in 1981 and the building is now used as offices.
+Today the former school's building is used as offices.

 Number 5 Winckley Square was once occupied by Preston High School for Girls, superseded by the Park School for Girls in 1907.
 The Park School for Girls educated younger girls in Winckley Square and its older pupils in Moor Park Avenue until its closure in 1967.